 - Are dental implants expensive?

-Dental implants may require a higher initial investment than tooth replacement options, such as dentures or bridges.
-However, they are often a cost-effective solution when considering the long-term benefits and durability of dental implants.
+Implants may require a higher initial investment than tooth replacement options, such as dentures or bridges.
+However, they are often a cost-effective solution when considering the long-term benefits and durability of implants.
 They eliminate the need for frequent replacements or repairs, making them worthwhile long-term investments.

 Most patients are suitable candidates for dental implants.
 However, certain factors, such as overall health, jawbone density, and oral hygiene, may affect your eligibility for the procedure.
 Your dental implant specialist will evaluate your case and determine if dental implants are the right choice.